Growing moss from spores

 The protonema, and why patience is everything

 It helps to know what is going on during the long wait.
-A germinating spore does not turn straight into a recognisable moss; first it grows a sprawling mat of fine green threads called the protonema, which can look like little more than a green algal film for weeks before the upright leafy shoots, the part you would call moss, finally bud from it.
+A germinating spore does not turn straight into a recognisable moss; first it grows a sprawling mat of fine green threads, the protonema, which can look like little more than a green algal film for weeks before the upright leafy shoots, the part you would call moss, finally bud from it.
 Many people give up at the film stage, assuming nothing is happening or that algae have taken over.
 The threads are fragile and depend utterly on the surface never drying, so the slightest neglect sets the whole thing back.
 This is the real reason spores are a poor way to cover ground: the vulnerable phase is long.

 Where growing from spores does make sense

 For covering an area, fragments win every time.
 But sowing spores has its place.
-It is how laboratories and serious enthusiasts raise particular species that are hard to source as living material, and it is a genuinely rewarding thing to watch under controlled, sterile-ish conditions on agar or a sterilised substrate, where competing spores from the air are excluded.
+It is how laboratories and serious enthusiasts raise particular species that are hard to source as living material, and it is a genuinely rewarding thing to watch under controlled, near-sterile conditions on agar or a sterilised substrate, where competing spores from the air are shut out.
 Approached as a patient experiment rather than a quick way to green a path, it is a window into a part of the plant's life most people never see.

 ← Back to guides